 To qualify for membership of the HBSA, your primary business function must be the supply of hairdressing or beauty products, equipment or services to the professional trade.
 You will need to establish trading credentials within the market, not necessarily within the U.K.

 Please be aware that the HBSA does not endorse Members’ products or services.
 Membership to the HBSA runs on an annual basis from January 1st to December 31st each year.

-There are two types of membership: Full membership and Wig Supplier membership
+There are three types of membership: Full membership, Corporate Membership and Wig Supplier membership

 £380 + VAT per year = £456

 Wig Supplier Membership